Those who work within a company might not be familiar with the NAICS and NACE codes. Yet these are very important elements for analysing new markets.

 NAICS and NACE codes for automated market analysis

-This makes it possible to analyse markets using industry codes, but going beyond them.
-AI makes it possible to classify companies in real time on the basis of products offered, certifications held and much more.
+This makes it possible to analyze markets in 196 countries, within seconds and with maximum accuracy.
+In fact, AI makes allows you identify companies in real time based on products offered, certifications held, economic-financial data, and much more.

 Latest news